Why Teach At A Community College?

 “What is your profession?
 Being a human being.
 Then do what your nature demands: provide for others, work with others, help them.” — Marcus Aurelius, Meditations, 8.12

-Whatever their background, all my students have one thing in common, they require hard, real, practical training in addition to an academic and theoretical education.
+Whatever their background, all my students have one thing in common: they require hard-nosed, real, practical training in addition to an academic and theoretical education.
 I am literally built for this.
-In a university, I’d be just another PhD, but in the community college I’m able to give my students access to cutting edge PhD-level perspectives and education, which they might not otherwise get, along with practical hands-on training.
-While I would provide value to a university student too, the value I can provide to a community college student is 10x, and I have the opportunity to teach both theory and practice (universities are seldom interested in practical industry application).
+In a university, I’d be just another PhD, but in the community college, I’m able to give my students access to cutting-edge PhD-level perspectives and education, which they might not otherwise get, along with practical hands-on training.
+While I would provide value to a university student too, the value I can provide to a community college student is 10x.
+In my college, I have the opportunity to teach both theory and practice (universities are seldom interested in practical industry application), and I’m using my experience and education to the fullest while giving my students twice the education they could get in a university.
+Everyone wins.

 “The wise man is useful to others — not only when he wishes, but even when he sleeps.
 His life is a lesson.
 His example is a beacon.” — Seneca, On Leisure, 3.5

-None of this is about selling people on a community college teaching career, it’s about alignment of priorities with Stoic Logos.
+None of this is about selling people on a community college teaching career; it’s about alignment of priorities with Stoic Logos.
 It’s about examining what really makes you happy.
 It’s about asking, what do you really want, what are you willing to give up to get it, and how are you going to achieve it?
-If your life is not one where you can genuinely say you are happy and at peace, while you are also providing high value to others, fix it.
+If your life is not one where you can genuinely say you are happy and at peace while you are also providing high value for others, fix it.

 “Consider yourself dead.
 You have lived your life.
 Now, take what’s left and live it properly.” — Marcus Aurelius, Meditations, 7.56